Gombe receives 100,154 doses of COVID-19 vaccine

 The state deputy governor, Dr Manessah Jatau, who announced the development, disclosed that the state received 87,360 doses of Moderna and 12,794 doses of AstraZeneca vaccines.

-Jatau, who is also the Chairman, State COVID-19 Management Team, said the number would help to inoculate a wider reach in the second phase, adding that more vaccines would be allocated to the state in subsequent exercises.
+Jatau, who is also the Chairman of the State COVID-19 Management Team, said the number would help to inoculate a wider reach in the second phase, adding that more vaccines would be allocated to the state in subsequent exercises.

 “This exercise will continue till 2022, so there is no cause for alarm.
 We are ready for all to be vaccinated.